-FAQ's About Nonprofit Organizations and Legislative Lobbying
+Lobbying Compliance FAQ's for NY Nonprofit Organizations

 Nonprofit organizations serving low-income communities in New York are affected by the legislative process in many ways.
 Their work can be enhanced or complicated by legislation and regulatory action governing their program services or the beneficiaries of those services.
 Their financial health and even continued existence can depend upon government grants and contracts to provide services.